National Mutual Royal Bank

 The National Mutual Royal Bank (NMRB) was an Australian bank.
 Founded in February 1986 by National Mutual and the Royal Bank of Canada, it opened with 45 former National Mutual Permanent Building Society branches.
 In 1986 it took over the United Permanent Building Society.
-After only four years in existence, The NMRB was sold in March 1990 to the Australia & New Zealand Banking Group, more commonly known as the ANZ Bank.
+After only four years in existence, it was sold in March 1990 to the ANZ Bank.